Bruxism and TMJ Treatment in Clifton Hill, VIC

 Bruxism means you grind or clench your teeth.
 While it may be possible to refrain from grinding and clenching while awake, some people do these things during sleep.
 You may wake up with sore jaws, a headache, toothache, jaw pain or face pain.
 Without treatment, bruxism may lead to TMJ, cavities, tooth breakage and even tooth loss.

-Your dentist in Clifton Hill, VIC wants to help you deal with bruxism, so you can rest easy and not wake up in pain or pose a risk to your own oral health.
+Your dentist in Clifton Hill, VIC wants to help you deal with bruxism treatment, so you can rest easy and not wake up in pain or pose a risk to your own oral health.

 What are the oral health risks of bruxism?